tmigone/vuetify-easy-crud/README.md

 Vue.use(VuetifyEasyCrud, options)
 ```

-This will register `vec-table` and `vec-fragment` globaly.
-If `globalMixins` is set (the default is false) to true then `vec-form-mixin` will also be globally registered (but you probably shouldnt do this).
+This will register all components globaly.
+If `globalMixins` is set (the default is false) to true then mixins will also be globally registered (but you probably shouldnt do this).

 ## Single component
-You can also import each component locally with:
+You can also pick and import specific components locally doing:

 ```javascript
 import { VecTable, VecFragment, VecFormMixin } from '@tmigone/vuetify-easy-crud'